Febin-Shaji/pl_curves/readme.md

 1. Fork this repository
 2. Fix the badge path and test github actions
-    * Edit the URL at the top of this file to be your repository, not CDT-AIMLAC or:
+    * Edit the URL at the top of this file to be your repository, not Febin-Shaji or:
       * Click on the actions tab and choose the "Python testing" workflow.
       * Press the 3 horizontal dots on left side and click "Create status badge".
       * Copy the markdown and replace the code on line 2 of this file with it.